Satisfy a Senior’s Sweet Tooth in a Healthy Way

 Here are a few things to keep in mind about seniors and sweets:

 - Most sweets have a high calorie count and a significant amount of fat.
 While this combination is generally not good for middle-aged caregivers, it may be okay for a senior, since aging bodies tend to lose fat reserves.
-If your elder is carving ice cream and the doctor doesn't forbid it, then let them have ice cream.
+If your elder is craving ice cream and the doctor doesn't forbid it, then let them have ice cream.
 (Naturally, people with diabetes need sugar-free products, but you'll already know that if you care for someone with the disease.)

 - When it comes to your loved one's diet, if they're seeing a doctor regularly and you are following the doctor's orders as much as possible, then you are doing all that you can.
 Don't expect to put a lot of weight on your frail, elderly parent or spouse.
 You can try to improve their nutrition, but that may be all you can realistically do.

 - If your elder has problems chewing, swallowing or digesting foods, it's natural for him or her to choose a soft sweet, such as a cupcake, over tougher foods, like meat.
 Dentures and tooth pain are both common reasons for problems with swallowing or chewing in seniors.
 Check with a dentist in case your loved one's dentures need lining or adjusting, and if there are signs of other tooth issues.
 For problems with swallowing and digestion, see their doctor.
 These complications can be caused by a host of health conditions, such as Parkinson's or celiac disease.
 Medication and modified diets may be able to help some, not all, of these issues so, for our own sakes, we caregivers need to learn what we can control and what we simply need to accept.